New Albany, Mississippi: Education

-From it's inception until 1964, a segregated school system was maintained, with one set of schools for White students and another for Black students.
+From its inception until 1964, a segregated school system was maintained, with one set of schools for White students and another for Black students.
 In 1901, the first school building dedicated entirely to public education was built with 18 classrooms.
-The only high school in Union County for Black students was Union County Training School in New Albany.
-Lie other chools for African-American students, the Training School was not government funded.
-In 1964, the school system began a slow process of integrating between the races.
+The only high school in Union County for Black students was Union County Training School in New Albany, which was founded in 1812.
+Like other schools for African-American students, the Training School was not government funded.
+In 1964, the school system began a slow process of integrating the races.
 Elementary schools were integrated first, then higher grades were added.
-Integration completed in 1970, and at that time African American students made up 29 percent of the district’s students, and 20 percent of faculty.
+Integration was completed in 1970, and at that time African American students made up 29 percent of the district's students and 20 percent of faculty.

 Almost all of the city of New Albany is served by the New Albany School District while small portions are in the Union County School District.

 The city is the location of a satellite campus of Northeast Mississippi Community College located at 301 North Street.

 The New Albany High School Bulldogs boys basketball team won consecutive state Class 3A titles in 1985, 1986, and 1987.
 Former NBA player John Stroud coached the 1987 team.